 If you want to add suffix to a range of cells with VBA macro in Excel, you can use the following VBA macro.

-Sub AddSuffixToCell() Dim R As Range Dim W As Range Dim S As String On Error Resume Next xTitleId = "AddSuffixToCell" Set W = Application.Selection Set W = Application.InputBox("select a Range", xTitleId, W.Address, Type:=8) S = Application.InputBox("Add suffix character", xTitleId, "", Type:=2) For Each R In W R.Value = R.Value & S Next End Sub
+Sub AddSuffixToCell() Set W = Application.Selection Set W = Application.InputBox("select one Range that you want to add suffix to each cell:", "AddSuffixToCell", W.Address, Type:=8) S = Application.InputBox("Please type a prefix character:", "AddSuffixToCell", "", Type:=2) For Each R In W R.Value = R.Value & S Next End Sub

 - Excel Concat function